crescent-network/crescent/x/farming/spec/02_state.md

 # State

-The farming module keeps track of the staking and rewards states.
+The `farming` module keeps track of the staking and rewards states.

 ## Plan Interface

 The plan interface exposes methods to read and write standard farming plan information.

-Note that all of these methods operate on a plan struct confirming to the interface and in order to write the plan to the store, the plan keeper will need to be used.
+Note that all of these methods operate on a plan struct that confirms to the interface.
+In order to write the plan to the store, the plan keeper is required.

 ```go
 // PlanI is an interface used to store plan records within state.